About the project

 The offshore substation will enable Blauwwind to connect the wind farm to the onshore electricity grid operated by TenneT.

 Foundation installation completed

-The last foundation is installed by the Aeolus.
-Following some modifications to the vessel, it will commence turbine installation.
-The turbines will be loaded in Vlissingen.
+The last foundation was successfully installed by Aeolus.
+Following some modifications to the Aeolus vessel, it commenced turbine installation from Vlissingen in May.

 Start of wind turbine installation

 V164-9.5 MW MHI Vestas turbines are being loaded onto the Aeolus at Vlissingen and installed offshore.

 Van Oord, MHI Vestas, TenneT and Blauwwind are working together to safely commission the windfarm.
 Power generation can then commence

 The first turbine is now generating power and delivering renewable electricity to the Dutch grid